 Students advance through each of the two major components of the MSN curriculum as programs of study are completed.
 Courses within the two components are delineated as 1) CORE KNOWLEDGE and 2) POPULATION/SPECIALIZATION courses.
 CORE KNOWLEDGE courses are taken by all Advanced Practice Nursing students regardless of population focus or specialization.

 POPULATION/SPECIALIZATION courses are dependent on which population or specialization the student has chosen to pursue.
 Allocation for course credits is based on the University formula.
 The ratio of credit to contact hour for theory courses is 1:1.
 The ratio of credit to contact hour for laboratory courses is 1:2.
 The ratio of credit to contact hour for nurse practitioner clinical-seminar courses is 1:5.
 This ratio assures the level of learning achievement and compliance with regulatory requirements necessary for the competent role performance of the DNP graduate.
 Therefore, the advanced adult health and advanced child health, NP students complete a minimum of 630 hours of clinical practice.
-Advanced family health nurse practitioner students complete a minimum of 770 hours of clinical practice.
-Anesthesiology nursing students complete a minimum of 2,000 hours in clinical residency and a minimum of 600 cases as required by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+Advanced family health nurse practitioner students complete a minimum of 770 hours of clinical residency and a minimum of 600 cases as required by the Council on Accreditation of Nurse Anesthesia Educational Programs.